fun things to do with kids in washington dc

 Theodore Roosevelt Island – Theodore Roosevelt Island, is a wild, green oasis, right in the middle of the Potomac River.
 This is the perfect place to bring a picnic lunch and for kids to take a break from museum going in Washington, DC.
 Explore the trails through the marsh and woods, dragonflies flitting overhead, birds and crickets chirping.
 It's easy to get there – take the metro to Rosslyn, then walk on the footbridge to the island.

-The National Zoo – This is a great zoo, it's free, and it has the most adorable giant panda mother, Mei Xiang, and her cub, Tai Shan, born July 9, 2005.
-The National Zoo also has a great collection of animals from all over the world, plus a wonderful bunch of animals of North America, bald eagles, beavers, bobcats, prairie dogs, and Mexican wolves.
+The National Zoo – This is a great zoo, it's free a great collection of animals from all over the world, plus a wonderful bunch of animals of North America, bald eagles, beavers, bobcats, prairie dogs, and Mexican wolves.
 Don't miss the huge Bird House aviary with tropical birds or Kids' Farm, fun for little children.

 Tip: If you're taking the metro to the National Zoo, get off at Cleveland Park, the walk is downhill to the zoo.
 When you leave, walk to the Woodley Park station (avoid the uphill, and distance is the same.)